Ho-lab-jaist/SimTacLS/README.md

       $ rosrun vitaclink_gazebo multiple_point_tactile_image_acquisition.py
       ```

-### Learning and Sim2Real, based on TacNet and GAN networks.
+### Learning and Sim2Real, based on TacNet and GAN networks:

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.